Who I am

 TLDR

-I am a self-taught, product-focused Staff-level software engineer with over 12 years of professional experience, blending a strong engineering foundation with a deep understanding of business impact.
+I am a self-taught, product-focused software engineer with over 13 years of professional experience, blending a strong engineering foundation with a deep understanding of business impact.
 My early career in Civil Engineering instilled a practical, system-wide approach to problem-solving, which I apply in software by designing solutions that account for the full product and organizational context.
+I specialize in platform infrastructure, CI/CD, and system architecture, with deep experience building scalable, observable systems that enable teams to deliver reliably.
 I thrive in cross-functional environments where engineering has a strategic voice and where I can influence technical direction, shape architecture, and mentor others to grow their impact.
-I take pride in leading through collaboration, clarity, and a commitment to high-quality, scalable software.
+I take pride in leading through collaboration, clarity, and a commitment to high-quality, resilient software.

 OK, the long version…